sleif/ssh_tunnel/README.md

 # sleif.ssh_tunnel

-This role creates a systemd based outgoing ssh tunnel.
+This role creates a systemd based outgoing (default) or reverse ssh tunnel.

 **Security Note:** During the playbook run the involved ssh host keys of the remote and maybe the jump host are added without being asked.
 Please verify the keys in the known_hosts manually.